Non-Media-Centric Media Studies and Non-Representational Theories of Practice

 An Approach to Understanding the Human Condition

-Much more than a summary, this book represents a new synthesis that moves the field forward in a manner both unique and unprecedented, but at the same time grounded in an unparalleled grasp of the media ecology's intellectual foundations and its relation to other disciplines.
+Much more than a summary, this book represents a new synthesis that moves the field forward in a manner that is both unique and unprecedented, and simultaneously grounded in an unparalleled grasp of media ecology's intellectual foundations and its relation to other disciplines.
 Taking as its subject matter "life, the universe, and everything," Strate describes the field as interdisciplinary and communication-centered, provides a detailed explication of McLuhan's famous aphorism, "the medium is the message," and explains that the human condition can only be understood in the context of our biophysical, technological, and symbolic environments.

 Strate provides an in-depth examination of media ecology's four key terms: medium, which is defined in much broader terms than in other fields; bias, which refers to tendencies inherent in materials and methods; effects, which are best understood via the Aristotelian notion of formal causality and contemporary systems theory; and environment, which includes the distinctions between the oral, chirographic, typographic, and electronic media environments.
 A chapter on tools serves as a guide to further media ecological research and scholarship.
 This book is well suited for graduate and undergraduate courses on communication theory and philosophy.